Unsupervised Object Learning via Common Fate: Introduction

 \section{Introduction}

 Machine learning excels if sufficient training data is available that is representative of the task at hand.
 In recent years, this {\em i.i.d.}\ data paradigm has been shown not only to apply for pattern recognition problems, but also for generative modeling~\citep{GAN}.
 In practice, the amount of data required to reach a given level of performance will depend on the dimensionality of the data.
-The generation of high-dimensional images thus either requires huge amounts of data~\citep{karras2020analyzing} or clever methods that exploit prior information, for instance on multi-scale structure or compositionality~\citep{razavi2019generating}.
+The generation of high-dimensional images thus either requires huge amounts of data~\citep{karras2020analyzing} or methods that exploit prior information, for instance on multi-scale structure or compositionality~\citep {razavi2019generating}.

 Imagine we would like to automatically generate realistic images of yearbook group photos.
 A ``brute force'' approach would be to collect a massive dataset and train a large GAN~\citep{GAN}, hoping that the model will not only learn typical backgrounds, but also the shape of individual humans (or human faces), and arrange them into a group.
 A more modular approach, in contrast, would be to learn \textit{object models} (e.g., for faces, or humans), and learn in which positions and arrangements they appear, as well as typical backgrounds.
 This approach would be more data-efficient: each training image would contain multiple humans, and we would thus effectively have more data for the object learning task.
 In addition, the sub-task would be lower-dimensional than the original task.
-Finally, if we leave the i.i.d.\ setting (by, say, having a second task with different group sizes), the modular approach would lend itself more readily to knowledge transfer.
+Finally, if we left the i.i.d.\ setting (by, say, having a second task with different group sizes), some of the sub-models could be re-used and the modular approach would thus lend itself more readily to knowledge transfer and ``out-of-distribution'' (o.o.d.) generalization.

-Object-centric approaches aim to capture this compositionality and have been considerably improved over the past few years~(e.g., \citealt{locatello2020slotattention,engelcke2021genesis}).
+Object-centric approaches aim to capture this compositionality and have been improved over the past few years~(e.g., \cite{locatello2020slotattention,engelcke2021genesis}).
 However, these models tend to be difficult to train and do not yet scale well to visually more complex scenes.
 In addition, the commonly employed end-to-end learning approaches make it difficult to dissect the causes of these difficulties and what principles may be crucial to facilitate unsupervised object learning.